pkhuong/pkhuong.github.io/source/_posts/2022-12-29-fixing-hashing-modulo-alpha-equivalence.markdown

 `PH` can be combined with `xor` and maintain that collision rate!

-For compilers that may not want to rely on cryptographic extensions, [the NH family also works](https://fastcrypto.org/umac/umac_thesis.pdf#page=41), with \\(\oplus\\) mapping to addition modulo
+For compilers that may not want to rely on cryptographic extensions, [the `NH` family also works](https://fastcrypto.org/umac/umac_thesis.pdf#page=41), with \\(\oplus\\) mapping to addition modulo
 \\(2^w\\), and \\(\odot\\) to full multiplication of two \\(w-\\)bit multiplicands into a single \\(2w-\\)bit product.
 The products have the similar property of colliding with probability \\(w^{-1}\\) even once combined with addition modulo \\(w^2\\).

-It's cute.
+Regardless of theh hash function, it's cute.
 Useful?
 Maybe not, when we could use purely functional balanced trees, and time complexity is already in linearithmic land.

 Unknown unknowns and walking across the campus
 ----------------------------------------------